alaserm/VisualTAF/README.md

 1. Download ExlJS.zip file from [this link](http://23.236.144.243/VisualTAF/ExlJS.zip)
 2. Extract content of zip file to some folder
 3. Go to that folder and run **ExlJS.exe**
+4. Remember to enable macros in excel files in order for magic hotkey to work!
 <!--
 [![Main Screen](http://23.236.144.243/VisualTAFScreenshots/runtemplatecontextmenu.png)](http://23.236.144.243/VisualTAFScreenshots/runtemplatecontextmenu.png)
 -->